vapoursynth/vapoursynth/doc/functions/video/premultiply.rst

 PreMultiply
 ===========

-.. function::   PreMultiply(vnode clip, vnode alpha)
+.. function::   PreMultiply(vnode:all clip, vnode:all alpha)
    :module: std

    PreMultiply simply multiplies *clip* and *alpha* in order to make it more suitable for